Provide feedback on the draft Design Principles and Guidelines by 20 October.

 This information will be used to develop a picture of aged care homes, including where services are provided flexibly, in terms of their age, size, location, layout and physical attributes and characteristics.
 The information gathered will also inform the work of the Aged Care Taskforce.
 The Stocktake will remain open until 3 October 2023.

 Later in the year we will be conducting a design ideas competition to test, refine, and generate ideas relating to the draft Design Principles and Guidelines.
 This will showcase what can be achieved through their application.

 Benefits of the new design principles and guidelines

 The new Design Principles and Guidelines will focus on creating more accessible, dementia-friendly and home-like living environments that aim to improve quality of life for older people living in residential aged care.

 To develop the draft Design Principles and Guidelines, we have considered:

 - suitability for diverse populations

-Older Australians, especially those living with cognitive impairment or dementia, will benefit from better quality accommodation design and more choice.
-By adopting national design principles and guidelines, we will give people entering residential aged care greater confidence that the aged care home they choose will be better able to meet their needs.
+By adopting national Design Principles and Guidelines we will give people entering residential aged care greater confidence that the aged care home they choose will meet their needs.

 Residential care providers and technical experts

-With clear design principles and guidelines to help guide capital works for both refurbishments and new builds, we can create accessible, safe, user-friendly environments for residents and support high-quality care.
+With clear Design Principles and Guidelines to help guide capital works for both refurbishments and new builds from 1 July 2024, we can create environments that: